nilearn/nilearn/doc/manipulating_visualizing/data_preparation.rst

 some explanation.
 The voxels that correspond to the brain or a region of interest in an fMRI image do not fill the entire image.
-Consequently, in the labels image, there must be a label value that corresponding to "outside" the brain (for which no signal should be extracted).
-By default, this label is set to zero in nilearn ("background").
+Consequently, in the labels image, there must be a label value that corresponds to "outside" the brain (for which no signal should be extracted).
+By default, this label is set to zero in nilearn (refered to as "background").
 Should some non-zero value encoding be necessary, it is possible to change the background value with the `background_label` keyword.